lukechanning/chowder-bucket/_posts/2016-02-03-convert-database-to-utf8.md

         # only if it's needed
         cd location_of_database_dump
+        # this is definitely needed, so definitely do it
         sed -i -e 's/latin1/utf8/g' dump.sql > dump_utf.sql

- 4. This blasts through the database, replacing the necessary encodings with utf8.
+ 4. This blasts through the database, replacing the necessary encodings with UTF-8.
 We're almost done!
 Now we just need to pull the converted database back into our original MySQL server.
 To do that, let's drop the original database.
 Obviously, please have backups ready.

         mysql -u username -p --execute="DROP DATABASE dbname; CREATE DATABASE dbname CHARACTER SET utf8 COLLATE utf8_general_ci;"